-How to Get Into Northwestern: Admissions Data and Strategies
+How to Get Into Northwestern: Acceptance Rate and Strategies

-Located in Evanston, Illinois, near the desirable city of Chicago, Northwestern University is home to 8,200 brilliant undergraduates and a number of the top academic programs in the world.
-The notion of Northwestern being a highly-selective school is nothing new, but—as with most elite institutions in 2022—getting into Northwestern and becoming a Wildcat is more challenging than ever before.
-The acceptance rate has remained sub-9% the last five years.
+Located in Evanston, Illinois, near the desirable city of Chicago, Northwestern University is home to 8,500 brilliant undergraduates and a number of the top academic programs in the world.
+The notion of Northwestern being a highly-selective school is nothing new, but—as with most elite institutions in 2023—getting into Northwestern and becoming a Wildcat is more challenging than ever before.
+The Northwestern acceptance rate has remained sub-9% the last five years (the ED acceptance rate is much higher).

-- Northwestern University’s Class of 2026 acceptance rate
+- Northwestern acceptance rate – Class of 2027

 - SAT, ACT, and class rank of accepted Northwestern University applicants